 “Wow, that is a really difficult question!
-Main reason being that I never think that I have achieved a goal or a milestone, but concentrate on going forward.
+The main reason being that I never think that I have achieved a goal or a milestone, but concentrate on going forward.
 I always want to help the next customer right away and move on to the next milestone or target.
 But now that I am really thinking about this, the first employee is, perhaps, an important milestone.
 The biggest step that I made, however, and what I am most proud of, is buying out my partner.
-I learned a lot from this whole experience, because it did not go as smoothly.
+I learned a lot from this whole experience because it did not go as smoothly.
 When it was finalised, I really felt that I was standing on my own feet and it was really up to me to make it happen.
 My partner was already an entrepreneur at the time.
-From the outside the idea was often that I was carrying on his knowledge of his entrepreneurship.
+From the outside, the idea was often that I was carrying on his knowledge of his entrepreneurship.
 Because of this, I think I did show that I really succeeded and here we are now 10 years later!”

 We are now talking about buying out your partner, what was the trigger?
 And why did you decide to continue without a partner?